 Back to all posts

-Garbage Disposal Reset Button Not Working?
-5 Fixes
+Garbage Disposal Not Working?
+Here’s What to Do

 A garbage disposal unit under a sink that is not working and needs a reset.

-That small button on the bottom of your garbage disposal is a critical safety feature, designed to trip and cut power when the motor is at risk of overheating.
-It’s your unit’s first line of defense.
-So, when you find your garbage disposal not working reset button won’t stay in or won’t click at all, it’s sending a clear message: something is wrong.
-This isn’t just a faulty button; it’s a symptom of a bigger issue.
-The cause could be a persistent jam you can’t see, an electrical problem with the outlet, or a sign that the motor itself is failing.
-Before you get frustrated, let’s break down what this signal means and how to troubleshoot the root cause safely.
+That small button on the bottom of your garbage disposal is a vital safety switch.
+It’s designed to trip and cut power when the motor overheats, protecting it from burning out.
+So, when you press it and it won’t click or stay in, your unit is sending a clear warning.
+A garbage disposal not resetting is a symptom, not the core problem.
+It’s telling you there might be a stubborn jam, an electrical fault, or that the motor itself is failing.
+Before you get frustrated, let’s walk through what this signal means and how to safely troubleshoot the root cause.

 Key Takeaways